Crash Course on Tax Terminologies in India

-If you still haven’t figured out where and how to invest your hard earned money to save yourself from the dreaded Tax Monster, then this crash course on Tax Terminologies in India by Bajaj Allianz Life Insurance Co. ltd. will definitely help you.
+If you still haven’t figured out where and how to invest your hard earned money to by purchasing tax saving investments, then this crash course on Tax Terminologies in India by Bajaj Allianz Life Insurance Co. ltd. will definitely help you.
 Read on to know your 80C’s from your 80E’s & JIYO BEFIKAR!!

 Permissible Deductions for Gross Income (What do those sections mean?):